jonburdon/vue-fundamentals-two/README.md

 4. Vue.js

 ## Mini Project Aim
-Create a snap game using cat emojis using the tutorial code.
+Create a snap game using cat emojis by refactoring and using ideas from the tutorial code.

+### Possible Project Plan for Emoji Snap
+1. [ ] Display 3 different cat images
+2. [ ] Display the above images in a random order
+3. [ ] Display one of the images again as a special 'snap' image
+4. [ ] Make the 3 images clickable, the one which matches the 'snap' image when clicked will generate a win
+5. [ ] Display the 3 images one at a time, with a 3 second pause

 ### Current Issues
-1. How to display 3 different images - See emojisnap2.js Line 9
+1. Stuck on step 1 of the plan!
+How to display 3 different images - See emojisnap2.js Line 9
 2. Similar to above, how to display the data as html in line 3 of emojisnap3.js
 3. In emojisnap.html This is a refactored version of schrodingers-div.html to display one unclickable random cat emoji.
 In line 107 it also creates a variable matched to the index of the selected emoji.
 The idea was to use that variable to match the emoji selected.

-### Possible Project Plan for Emoji Snap
-1. [ ] Display 3 images
-2. [ ] Display the above images in a random order
-3. [ ] Display one of the images again as a special 'snap' image
-4. [ ] Make the 3 images clickable, the one which matches the 'snap' image when clicked will generate a win
-5. [ ] Display the 3 images one at a time, with a 3 second pause